-Jenae Morrissey is entering her sixth season as the top assistant on the Emory & Henry College Softball Coaching Staff.
-Morrissey began her coaching career in 2012-2013 and has coached alongside current Head Coach, Tommy Forrester, during his entire tenure at E&H.
+Jenae Morrissey is entering her seventh season as the top assistant on the Emory & Henry College Softball coaching staff.
+Morrissey began her coaching career in 2013 and has coached alongside current Head Coach, Tommy Forrester, during his entire tenure at E&H.

 Morrissey assists in all aspects of the program including skill development, mental approach, recruiting, camps director, and administrative duties.